Nintendo NES Classic Edition Stocks And Availability To Increase Soon?

 Nintendo’s NES Classic Edition stocks quickly ran out when it was re-released 31 years after its original launch.
-What was initially a sort of a throwback and a tribute to the good old 8-bit days suddenly became an obsession – everyone in the internet suddenly went crazy trying to get their hands on one.
-Now, the Japanese company has sold 1.5 million units and as a result, it is increasing the console’s production.
+What was initially a sort of a throwback and a tribute to the good old 8-bit days suddenly became an obsession – everyone on the internet suddenly went crazy trying to get their hands on one.
+Now, the Japanese company has sold 1.5 million units, and as a result, it is increasing the console’s production.

 During Nintendo’s recent earnings briefing, company president Tatsumi Kimishima confirmed the figures and at the same time apologized for the NES Classic Edition shortages.